 Abigail is a blogger on Goodreads, a short story writer, a feminist, and a full-time poet.
 She is hard at work on a young adult novel.
 She briefly studied speech and drama and film.
 She was the recipient of writing grants from the National Arts Council in Johannesburg, Centre for the Book in Cape Town, and the Eastern Cape Provincial Arts and Culture Council in East London, South Africa.
 Her literary work (fiction) was nominated for the Pushcart Prize.
 She lives in the Eastern Cape, South Africa.
 She has been published widely in print and online in South Africa, as well as abroad and has written for Modern Diplomacy and contributed to a symposium on Ovi Magazine: Finland's English Online Magazine.
-Abigail has contributed to TRAVEL, LONELY, WAR, HAPPY, BETRAYAL and THE SEASONS.
+Abigail has contributed to TRAVEL, LONELY, WAR, HAPPY, BETRAYAL, THE SEASONS and THE CHALLENGES OF FINDING LOVE.

 AKWU SUNDAY VICTOR